41y08h/fquery/README.md

 ### How does FQuery tackle this problem?

 FQuery is powerd by [flutter_hooks](https://pub.dev/packages/flutter_hooks).
+It is very similar to [swr](https://github.com/vercel/swr) and [react-query](https://github.com/tanstack/query).
 It provides you easy to use hooks.
 Just tell it where to get the data by giving it a `Future` and the rest is automatic.
 It can be fully configured to match your needs, you can configure each and every thing.

 ## 📄 Example